gcanchola12/CreditCardInterestCalculator_main/README.md

 # Credit Card Interest Calculator

-A calculator built using Java for calculating credit card interest.
+A calculator built using Java for calculating simple credit card interest.

 ## About the program